Benchmarking Automated Clinical Language Simplification: Dataset, Algorithm, and Evaluation

 \subsection{Dataset Statistics}

-The {\name} dataset contains 12,801 sentences for training, 1,015 sentences for validation, and 1,016 sentences for testing.
-Table~\ref{Table:data} shows the statistical characteristics of the {\name} dataset.
-Compared with traditional machine translation datasets, {\name} is small.
-However, our dataset is different from those datasets.
-First, the way of annotation is different as we discussed in the previous section.
+The {\namedata} dataset contains 12,801 sentences for training, 1,015 sentences for validation, and 1,016 sentences for testing.
+Table~\ref{Table:data} shows the statistics of the {\namedata} dataset, which are different from those of traditional machine translation datasets.
+First, the way of annotation is different, as we discussed in the previous section.
 Second, there are a large number of overlapped tokens between source and target sentences, which is also different from traditional machine translation.
 These differences make our task unique and challenging.